zm-moon/protocol-core-v1/GUIDELINES.md

 The test suite coverage must be kept as close to 100% as possible, enforced in pull requests.

-Test should use Foundry, unless for some reason js or hardhat are needed (for example, upgrades).
+Tests should use Foundry, unless for some reason js or hardhat are needed (for example, upgrades).

 The test function names will follow